gugucode/hardware-firewall-dedicated/ips.md

 # IBM Cloud IP Ranges

 A frequently asked question is **What IP ranges do I allow through the firewall?**.
-The following list contains the full range of IPs to use with your IBM appliance.
+The following list contains the full range of IPs to use with the following IBM firewalls and appliances:

+* IBM Cloud Juniper vSRX Standard
+* IBM Virtual Router Appliance
+* Fortigate Security Appliance 10Gbps
+* Fortigate Security Appliance 1Gbps
+* IBM Security Groups
+* Hardware Firewall (Dedicated)
+* Hardware Firewall (Shared)

 ## Frontend (public) network